peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

  * <i>divisor</i>: The number to divide by.

- * <i>ctx</i>: A precision context object to control the precision, rounding, and exponent range of the result.
+ * <i>ctx</i>: An arithmetic context object to control the precision, rounding, and exponent range of the result.
 This context will be used both in the division portion and in the remainder portion of the remainder calculation.
-If HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null, in which case the precision is unlimited and no additional rounding (other than the rounding from integer division) is needed.

 <b>Returns:</b>